dilshads/telegram-bot-nova/README.md

 * Q: There's typo and a bug.
     * A: You're more than free to fix document errors and help fill in the content here.
 Bugs can be reported under issues unless you know how to fix it and post a request fix with the changes.
 * Q: I don't know how to do something.
     * A: I've written this project to hopefully be as easy as possible.
 You'll need to know some basic of JavaScript and have Node.js installed.
-If something not detailed enough post and issue and I see if I can explain something better.
+If something is not detailed enough.
+Post and issue and I see if I can explain something better.

 ## Contributing
 * Casing: CONSTANT_NAMING, ClassNaming, functionNaming, variableNaming